mattcroat/joy-of-code/posts/creating-content/creating-content.md

 - Ungroup the video and audio from the recording
 - Replace the audio and align the tracks
 - Group everything together

+**Skip replacing the audio** if you used OBS to apply audio effects.

 This is entering some obsessive-compulsive behavior and you don't have to do it, but I also mute sounds I don't like such as sharp inhales which no one is even going to notice.